Deploying to the App Store

 - Add Watch icon and screenshots.

-Then in Xamarin Studio (Visual Studio is not currently supported):
+Then in Visual Studio for Mac (Visual Studio is not currently supported):

 - Right-click the iOS app and choose Set As Startup Project.